PARISH CEMETERY • HOLY TRINITY ORTHODOX CHURCH

 VI.
 PERPETUAL CARE

-2. After the effective date of these By-Laws, every purchaser of a plot or plots at the Cemetery is required to pay $100.00 per grave to the Perpetual Care Fund for perpetual care.
-Assessment must be paid at the time of the purchase of the plot.
+2. Every purchaser of a plot or plots at the Cemetery is required to pay an amount, at the current price schedule, per grave, to the Perpetual Care Fund for perpetual maintenance of the Cemetery.
+Assessment must be paid at the time of the purchase of the plot(s).

 VII.
 ADMINISTRATION

-1. The Rector and Trustees of the Cemetery shall administer and interpret these By-Laws.
-The Trustees shall consist of the following members: a.
-The Parish Warden b.
-The Assistant Warden c.
-The Trustee-Chairman The Trustee-Chairman shall be elected for a 3-year term at the Annual Parish Meeting.
+The Trustee-Chairman shall be elected for a 3-year term at the Annual Parish Meeting.
 The Rector and two (2) of the trustees shall constitute a quorum.

-3. A sexton shall be retained to locate and measure all plots as required by need.
+2. A sexton shall be retained to locate and measure all plots as required by need.
 The sexton shall be paid a fee as set by the Rector and Board of Trustees.
 The sexton shall keep the Cemetery maps current and assist the Rector in properly recording all interments.

 VIII.
 APPEALS